 As an international yachtsman in the

-author of several short articles and a fictional book
+the author of several short articles and a fictional work

 part of this page may be reproduced without permission